-- (a) establish mechanisms for users of services and ratepayers to provide feedback to the Municipality or other service provider regarding the quality of the services and the performance of the service provider; - (b) take reasonable steps to ensure that users of services are informed of the costs involved in service provision, the reasons for the payment of service fees, and the manner in which monies raised from the service are utilised; - (c) within its financial and administrative capacity, conduct an annual process of compiling and communicating its budget, which may include targets for credit control and debt collection; - (d) make available Council's Customer Care, Indigent, Credit Control, Debt Collection and Tampering Policy by general publication, on specific request, and which will also be available for perusal at the Municipality; - (e) endeavour to distribute a regular newsletter, which will give prominence to customer care and debt issues; - require ward councillors to hold regular ward meetings, at which Customer Care and Debt Collection issues will be given prominence; - (g) encourage the press to give prominence to Council's Customer Care, Credit control, Debt Collection Indigent and Tampering Policies.
+- (a) establish mechanisms for users of services and ratepayers to provide feedback to the Municipality or other service provider regarding the quality of the services and the performance of the service provider; - (b) take reasonable steps to ensure that users of services are informed of the costs involved in service provision, the reasons for the payment of service fees, and the manner in which monies raised from the service are utilised; - (c) within its financial and administrative capacity, conduct an annual process of compiling and communicating its budget, which may include targets for credit control and debt collection: - (d) make available Council's Customer Care, Indigent, Credit Control, Debt Collection and Tampering Policy by general publication, on specific request, and which will also be available for perusal at the Municipality; - endeavour to distribute a regular newsletter, which will give prominence to customer care (e.g. reporting of water leakages) and debt issues (e.g. blocking of pre-paid electricity metres, disconnection of services and arrangement processes) - (f) require ward councillors to hold regular ward meetings, at which Customer Care and Debt Collection issues will be given prominence; - (g) encourage the press to give prominence to Council's Customer Care, Credit control, Debt Collection Indigent and Tampering Policies.